The Clan Pt. 2 Guilty

 The Clan Pt.
 2 Guilty (also stylized as The Clan Pt.
 2 'GUILTY') is the fourth extended play and the second part of The Clan series by the South Korean boy group Monsta X. It was released by Starship Entertainment and distributed by LOEN Entertainment on October 4, 2016.
-The track list has six songs, including the lead single "Fighter".
+It also consists of six songs, including the title track "Fighter".

 Background and release

 In September 2016, the group announced that they would release the second part of The Clan series, revealing the concept as Part 2: GUILTY.

-The EP was released on October 4, with the lead single "Fighter".
-The music video for the title track was released on Starship's and 1theK's official YouTube channels on the same day, directed by director Dee Shin.
+The music video for the title track was released on Starship's and 1theK's official YouTube channels on the same day, directed by the award-winning film director Dee Shin.

-The EP was released in two versions: Guilty and Innocent.
+The EP was released in two versions; Guilty and Innocent.

 Composition

-Building from the first part's themes of the loss and pain of youth, the second part of the series contains the story of protecting their innocence against the world that has caused them that loss and pain.
+The EP contains the story of protecting their innocence against the world that has caused them loss and pain.

 "Fighter" is a song that captures the ears of listeners by expressing explosive youth, particularly, the overwhelming punchline, romantic melody, and direct lyrics intersect without rest, creating a dynamic feeling in the music and performance.

 Commercial performance

-In 2016, the EP sold over 100,000 units in South Korea.
-It peaked at number two on the weekly Gaon Album Chart.
+In 2016, the EP had sold over 100,000 units in South Korea.
+It also peaked at number two on the weekly Gaon Album Chart.

-The title track "Fighter" debuted at number eight on the Billboard World Digital Song Sales chart upon its release and five years later, in 2021, the song "Be Quiet" debuted at number fourteen.
+The title track "Fighter" debuted at number eight on the Billboard World Digital Song Sales chart upon its release and the song "Be Quiet" debuted at number fourteen in 2021.